TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Preliminaries**

-First we introduce some concepts that are important for our project.
+First we introduce some basic concepts that are used in our project.

 ***Reinforcement Learning***